Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning

-To leverage large-scale unlabeled data for mining latent pathological features under the constraint of clinical label scarcity, and to generalize these features to downstream classification tasks, we propose the PG-SSL framework.
+To leverage large-scale PPG data without AVD-specific diagnostic labels for physiology-guided representation learning under the constraint of limited clinical labels, and to generalize these features to downstream classification tasks, we developed the neural architecture of PiLA.
 As illustrated in Figure~\ref{fig:model_architecture}, this framework comprises two core stages: self-supervised pre-training based on multi-stream enhancement, and fine-tuning based on asymmetric feature complementation.